liquidleif/monster-gov/README.md

 ## Which Monsters give voting power?
 And how to get them?

+Our currently preferred option is "Option B".

+**Option A: Release of dedicated monsters with voting power (DAOmon)**

 My strategy for the Polychain Monsters DAO involves ensuring that you do not lose the $PMON spent on acquiring new Monsters that come after Generation 1, which I will refer to as DAOmon for clarity.

 When you purchase a DAOmon, the $PMON spent on the purchase go directly to the DAO treasury in a 1:1 ratio.
 The purchased DAOmon each grant you one vote to participate in the decision-making process for the DAO treasury (meaning that you can vote on proposals).
 Thus, you do not lose any $PMON but you receive a DAOmon.